Facilitator-Cards/facilitator-cards/content/the-secret-to-participation.md

 title = "The Secret to Participation"

 +++
 This page hosts all the follow-up resources from the session **The Secret to Participation is Facilitation**!
-If there is anything you were hoping would be on this page and is not, please reach out to Meg at [Meg@facilitator.cards]().
+If there are any resources that you were hoping would be included that are not on this page, please reach out to Meg at [Meg@facilitator.cards]().

 ## The Agenda